-• Only soundings for DTONs or other significant shoals should be included in the feature file.

-• All depth units are in meters with at least decimeter precision.
+- Only features with a VALSOU should have a TECSOU and QUASOU.
+Features above chart datum with heights should not have TECSOU and QUASOU populated. - Only soundings for DTONs or other significant shoals should be included in the feature file. - All depth units are in meters with at least decimeter precision.